junxit/us-congress-bills-114/metadata.md

 - 2016-04-12 — Mr. Barletta asked unanimous consent to take from the Speaker's table and consider.
 - 2016-04-12 — On agreeing to the resolution Agreed to without objection. (text: CR H1620)
 - 2016-04-12 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H1620)
+- 2016-04-13 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S2064-2065)
+- 2016-04-13 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S2064-2065)